JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: 2

-NS: and in the  texture panel  one can draw

-NS: as example  some  white line
+NS:  and in the  texture panel  one can draw  as example  some  white line

 DS: (moves blender to Huion screen)

 JR: what brush should we use?

-NS: So if one pla  with the  Display  on can switch

-NS: between different modes
+NS:  So if one pla  with the  Display  on can switch  between different modes

 JR: i just have the one i guess texdraw